Minimal length in an orbit closure as a semiclassical limit: Introduction

 Because $v^{\ot k}$ is an element of the space of symmetric tensors, we may think of $\norm{\Pi_k v^{\ot k}}^2$ as a sum of squares $\sum_p\abs{p(v)}^2$ of evaluations of an orthonormal basis~$\{p\}$ of $G$-invariant homogeneous polynomials of degree~$k$.
 Equivalently, it is equal to $\EE \abs{P(v)}^2$ where $P$~is a random homogeneous $G$-invariant polynomial of degree~$k$ drawn from the complex standard Gaussian distribution.
 Thus, \cref{eq:cap-proj} measures the asymptotic behavior of \emph{random} invariant polynomials.

 On the other hand, we may consider the Euclidean distance between the $G$-orbit closure of $v$ and the origin, sometimes called the \emph{capacity} of~$v$:

 where $\phi\colon G\to\GL(V)$ denotes the representation.
 By the relationship between instability and the null cone, \cref{eq:cap-proj} is zero if and only if \cref{eq:cap-inf} is zero.
 Moreover, it is straightforward to prove that the semiclassical limit is a lower bound for the capacity.
-Our main result is that the two quantities are, in fact, equal.
+The two quantities are, in fact, equal.

 \begin{thm} For all $v\in V$, we have

 \end{thm}